ZarnackGroup/racoon_clip/docs/examples.rst

 Set up one of the minimal examples
 -----------------------------------
 Now you can run an example provided with racoon_clip.
+Go into the folder minimal_examples and unzip the example that you want to test.
+There are 6 examples:

+- iCLIP

+- iCLIP3

+- eCLIP

+- eCLIP downloaded from `ENCODE <https://www.encodeproject.org/>`_

+- multiplexed iCLIP (where racoon_clip needs to perform demultiplexing)

+- miReCLIP

-Go into the folder minimal_examples and unzip the example, that you want to test.
-There are 5 examples, one for iCLIP, one for iCLIP3, one for eCLIP, one for eCLIP downloaded from `ENCODE <https://www.encodeproject.org/>`_ and one for a multiplexed iCLIP (where racoon_clip needs to perform demultiplexing).
-In this tutorial, the iCLIP data set is shown exemplarily, but you can run this tutorial with each of these examples.
+In this tutorial, the iCLIP dataset is shown exemplarily, but you can run this tutorial with each of these examples.

 Go to the folder with the examples